tudocomp/tudocomp/docs/Documentation.md

 The `Meta`'s [`option`](@URL_DOXYGEN_META_OPTION@) method introduces a new option.
 Using [`dynamic`](@URL_DOXYGEN_OPTIONBUILDER_DYNAMIC@), this option is declared a dynamic option with the specified default value.
+The default value is used when the option's value was not explicitly passed (ie. via the command line).

 In the following snippet, these options are used to alter the actual run-length encoding done by the `emit_run` function: